BuvinJT/distbuilder/docs/LowLevel.md

 The purpose of this to test for library installation success, or to preemptively confirm the presence of dependencies.

+### halt

+	halt()

+Immediately stops execution of the script.
+This can be useful for debugging, since it is typical to the use library for auto generating and purging files which you might want to inspect along the way.

+### printErr, printExc

     printErr( msg, isFatal=False )